All Episodes

 You all remember this.

-I was just never ending in my praise for Beyoncé.
+I was just never-ending in my praise for Beyoncé.

-Then this song comes out, and we have a little fun with it based on the Feminazi connotations.
+Then this song comes out, and we have a little fun with it based on the feminazi connotations.

 Folks, it's stunning.

-It is really instruct.
+It is really instructive.

 And it's just a singer.